 With phrase match, you have even more control over your words.
 If you’re targeting the phrase "air filters" these words must appear together and in that order.
 Yet, because its phrase match there could be words in front of or behind your phrase.

 You could see your ad appearing for cheap air filters, Toyota air filters, or air filters on sale.

 All of this is good except Google changed this in a dramatic way.
 Their site now tells us that your words could appear in a different order.
 They use the example of red shoes.
 In phrase match, your ad could appear for red shoes or running shoes red.

 They also ignore certain words like a, an, the, in, to, the.

-Exact match is the most restrictive and will usually result in the fewest number of impressions.
+Exact match was the most restrictive and would usually result in the fewest number of impressions.
 Yet it’s also the match type that has undergone the most changes.